 Low Impact Filming

-If your filming activities fall within the Low Impact Filming criteria, you can complete a Low Impact Filming Request form, if not then proceed with the Filming Application Form.
+If your filming activities meet all of the Low Impact Filming criteria, complete a Low Impact Filming Request form(DOCX, 72KB).

 The Low Impact Filming criteria is as follows:

 - the filming activity involves eight (8) people or less on-site (inclusive of all production crew and talent)